I want to play a game.

 He pulled nights and as well days on gate watch, fire watch, helping the cook or as you Americans say “KP”

-Now, you may ask yourself how does this relate to StOP well it’s relevant because this was the single most important turning point in me having lead down the path to be part of this program.
+Now, you may ask yourself how does this relates to StOP well it’s relevant because this was the single most important turning point in me having lead down the path to be part of this program.
 I helped someone in and out of their service just by being there.
 It’s the essence of the program itself, being there not being sympathetic but empathetic.

-The program is suicide prevention and mental health initiative that has gained some traction throughout the months as the program expands and new opportunities arise, the more important the work becomes.
+The program is a suicide prevention and mental health initiative that has gained some traction throughout the months as the program expands and new opportunities arise, the more important the work becomes.
 It all started as something internal because there had been quite a few instances of members of the organization that were having trouble coping with the circumstances.

 The service provided by StOP does not replace any professional medical or psychiatric advice.
 As the program grew more people came into the program and shared with me some of the drives that inspire them to be part of the program.